 The entire structure shall be constructed on a reinforced concrete foundation which shall be designed and constructed in accordance to Section 03300 – Cast-in-Place Concrete and as specified in this Section.

 All excavations shall be carried out by the Contractor.
-When the excavation is completed to the levels specified in the Contract Documents and ready to accept the working mat specified, it shall be inspected by an independent geotechnical consultant (“Geotechnical Consultant”) selected by the Consultant.
-[The Consultant will procure and pay for the services of the independent Geotechnical Engineer] The Contractor shall not place any concrete or reinforcing steel until the subgrade is reviewed and written acceptance is provided by the Consultant.
+When the excavation is completed to the levels specified in the Contract Documents and ready to accept the working mat specified, it shall be inspected by an independent geotechnical consultant (“Geotechnical Consultant”) selected by the Region.
+The Contractor shall not place any concrete or reinforcing steel until the subgrade is reviewed and written acceptance is provided by the Consultant.
 The Consultant will make all arrangements for inspection by the Geotechnical Consultant.

-The Contractor shall provide notice to the Consultant and Region a minimum of two Working Days prior to the review of the subgrade and shall coordinate the Work so that the completion of excavation, inspection by the Geotechnical Consultant, and the placement of the working mat will occur on the same Day.
+The Contractor shall provide notice to the Consultant and Region a minimum of five Working Days prior to the review of the subgrade and shall coordinate the Work so that the completion of excavation, inspection by the Geotechnical Consultant, and the placement of the working mat will occur on the same Day.
 The excavated subgrade shall not be left exposed more than 24 hours.